shubham-skr/react-basics-project/README.md

 # react-basics-project
 ##### - React Basics Practice Project - AddUsers
 <br/>
 AddUsers is a react app which is built using basics features of react.
-It displays a list of users.
-You can add a user's details - username and age, through form and it displays the list of users on the screen.

 #### Features and Concepts Used:
 1. Working with states and events